 The flooding in Louisiana is likely the worst natural disaster in the United States since 2012’s Superstorm Sandy.
-Alongside of The Red Cross, United Nations Chaplains and Pastors Association supported the massive relief operation in Baton Rouge.
+Alongside of The American Red Cross, JGI founded and led organization, The United Nations Chaplains Association supported the massive relief operation in Baton Rouge.
 The UNCA's goal was to restore a sense of normalcy to the community by returning families to their homes.

 The Baton Rouge Area Chamber (BRAC) released data estimates over 140,000 homes in the metropolitan area were in flood areas and could have been affected.
 Livingston and East Baton Rouge parishes appear to have suffered the most damage.
 BRAC estimates more than $9 billion in damages to homes there.
 Businesses fared badly as well in the Baton Rouge Metropolitan Statistical Area, which includes East Baton Rouge and eight surrounding parishes.
 BRAC also estimates 12,000 or 35% of all businesses in the region were adversely affected.
 This number directly affects over 136,000 workers.

 With crisis-trained members readied, The UNCA was able to mobilize within 48 hours of assignment notification, connecting with local agencies to identify areas of opportunity and structure and supported Baton Rouge in Two Phases:

 Phase One: From August 26, 2016 through October 31, 2016, JGI led organizations focused on supporting local shelters with tangible goods to sustain residences during their transition.
 The JGI origanization, the United Nations Chaplains Association. provided on the ground support in Red Cross managed shelters during Phase One.